mattfidler/funtoo-dell-xps-15-9570/README.md

+etc-update ## Use -3 to merge the updates emerge -auND @world ## install the packages emerge linux-firmware
+## Add the following to /etc/portage/make.conf
+## USE="elogind -consolekit -systemd"
+## This allows KDE/Gnome support as well as the networkmanager
-etc-update ## Use -3 to merge the updates emerge -auND @world ## install the packages emerge linux-firmware emerge -a networkmanager # May break gnome3 need to uninstall consolekit later...? etc-update # -3 to accept changes emerge networkmanager
+emerge -a networkmanager # May break gnome3 need to uninstall consolekit later...? etc-update # -3 to accept changes emerge networkmanager